yossisht9876/collector-grafana-promethus-flask/README.md

 # collector-grafana-promethus-flask
-collect site metrics exporter and send to promethus - grafana
+python exporter to collect site metrics and send to promethus - grafana

 Docker-compose.yml: